sommerfeld-io/gt-telemetry/docs/about/terms.md

 ## Diagrams

 To display diagrams on our documentation website, we rely on [Kroki](https://kroki.io).
 This means that we send the diagram data to Kroki for rendering.
 The data originates from the diagram definitions contained within this repository.
 We cannot control what data Kroki collects from visitors.
+Kroki.io may collect data from visitors.